louisvillemetro-innovation/Dockless-Open-Data/README.md

 # Dockless Open Data

 This guide will show how and why cities can convert [MDS](https://github.com/OpenMobilityFoundation/mobility-data-specification) trip data to anonymized open data, while respecting rider privacy.
-This method is being used in [Louisville's public dockless open trip data](https://data.louisvilleky.gov/dataset/dockless-vehicles).
+This method is being used in [Louisville's public dockless open trip data](https://data.louisvilleky.gov/dataset/dockless-vehicles) and uses MySQL only.

 ## Points to Consider

-We welcome feedback on this method of publishing, and want to preserve rider privacy while being transparent with our methods and data collected.
+We welcome feedback on this method of publishing.
+We want to preserve rider privacy while being transparent with our methods and the data we collect.

-- Cities need to be transparent with the kinds of data cities and private companies collect on residents, and publishing a subset of this data helps with this communication.
+- Cities need to be transparent with the kinds of data we and private companies collect on residents, and publishing a subset of this data helps with this effort.
 - Data sharing is required by open records laws, local policy, state law, and federal law, with exceptions for personally identifiable information, trade secrets of companies, and sensitive data.
 - Cities need to balance transparency requirements and open records laws with privacy best practices.
 - The trip data in its raw form is considered PII since it anonymously tracks use of transporation devices in space and time, which is why we process the data before releasing.
+Similar processing is done with crime reports and other open data.

 ## Example Data Outcomes